vhl/aws-intro-serverless-course/README.md

 ## Goal

-Build a simple serverless web application that gives participants hands-on experience with a number of essentials AWS services.
+Build a simple serverless web application that gives you hands-on experience with a number of essential AWS services.

 ## Prompt